galonge/udemy-kustomize-mastery/intro/what-is-kustomize/what-is-kustomize.md

 ![Confused](images/what-is-kustomize-2.gif)

-- Template Free: This means we can use raw original untemplated kubernetes manifest files all through!
+- Template Free: This means we can use raw original un-templated kubernetes manifest files all through!
   No need to introduce additional complexity into our manifests.
 This keeps our original manifests files same and reusable.
   Kustomize aims for a completely template free source and output manifest files.
 You give it template-free YAML, and it produces template-free yaml.